The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Soul Slice on Cooldown (Do not overcap your Soul!)

   * Use Soul Scythe if you can hit **three** or more enemies.
-* Perfectio if you have the Perfection Parata buff.
+* Perfectio if you have the Perfectio Parata buff.
 * Plentiful Harvest if available.
 * Enshroud when at 50 or more Shroud or if you have the Ideal Host buff.